Voice Agent

 When the context graph reaches its terminal state (an `ActionState` with one action and zero exits), the agent speaks its goodbye and automatically ends the call:

-3. Waits for TTS to finish + grace period (audio buffer flush)
+3. Waits for TTS to finish plus a grace period (audio buffer flush).

 ## World Model Integration